I’m Dee. I am a Kungarakan woman and I work for the Department of Defence in Melbourne.

 The Diploma of Government was fantastic.
 I will use the skills I learnt for a long time to come.
 I enjoyed studying the modules of stakeholder engagement, risk analysis and managing change.
 It was great to speak with my fellow IAP apprentices and discuss and share our learnings.

-My managers and IAP mentor were supportive throughout the programme.
+My managers and IAP mentor were supportive throughout the program.
 I would like to further my career within Project Management.
 I am completing my Diploma in Project Management this year.
 Defence has supported me in all my career development opportunities.
 I have attended courses and been a part of some challenging work.
 My goal is to be a voice for both Aboriginal people and a Defence employee.

 My advice for future applicants would be to apply yourself within the workplace and in your studies.
 It feels great to show up every day and be part of a team that is making a difference.
 I feel so lucky to have come across the IAP and I’m excited for my career path ahead.